Skip to main content

 What is a dependency context

-Inlay answer is simple: just a Protocol type1, which declares all of the dependencies that are needed for some part of your program.
+Just a Protocol type1, which declares all of the dependencies that are needed for some part of your program.
 Here is a very basic example:

 class UserHandlerContext(Protocol):